General Terms & Conditions

 If the annual ticket is lost, a replacement ticket will be issued against a handling fee of € 5.00.

-The relevant holder of a valid voucher may exchange this voucher at the booth, depending on the type of voucher, for a day ticket or an annual ticket and/or use it at the booth or in the Familypark as means of payment for tickets and similar services offered in the Familypark (particularly including food, ice cream, beverages, shops).
+The respective holder of a valid voucher can use it at the counter or in the Familypark as a means of payment for admission tickets and all the services offered in the Familypark (especially food, ice cream, drinks, shops).

 The Familypark and its facilities are outdoors and are therefore subject to weather conditions.
 It is not possible or only possible to a limited extent to operate the Familypark if the weather is bad or in case of extreme weather conditions (such as particularly extreme heatwaves or droughts or strong wind).
 In case of bad weather or extreme weather conditions, Familypark is entitled to change the opening times on a case-by-case basis (= later opening, earlier closing; closing of the Familypark for whole days or several days).
 If the weather risk materialises, visitors are not entitled to any claim for reduction or whole or partial refund of the ticket price or for other compensation or substitute performance.

 13. EXCLUSION OF THE USE OF THE PARK FACILITIES

 Please note that there are provisions on the exclusion in whole or in part of visitors from the use of the Park Facilities as governed in more detail in the Park Regulations (e.g. age or size restrictions, pregnancy, etc.).
 Visitors are not entitled to any claim for compensation, refund or reduction of the ticket price in such cases.

 14. USE OF THE PARK FACILITIES AT OWN RISK